 If you’re like most people, you probably don’t have an unlimited budget to decorate your home.
 But that doesn’t mean you can’t create a stylish and inviting living room on a tight budget.
 We’ll show you how to use blue and white colors to create a small but chic living room.

-A couple of weeks ago, I showed you the living room portion of my winter makeover, and promised to reveal the other half…my media room makeover.
+A couple of weeks ago, I showed you the library portion of my winter makeover, and promised to reveal the other half…my living room makeover.

 This is the room where I watch TV, read, and listen to music.
 My all important chaise is in here — my ‘relaxing’ place!

-The room is situated off of the front porch so that guests enter it en route to the living room.
-Therefore it needs to present a good first impression, but more importantly, it needs to be very aesthetically pleasing to me.
+The room is located off of the front porch so it’s the first room that guests see.
+Therefore it needs to present a good first impression, but also be very aesthetically pleasing to me.

 The Room “Before”

 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.

 It looked okay before, but the silk-look teal walls and plaid ceiling had been there for several years and they no longer inspired me.